Surbhi Goel

 Prior to this, I was a postdoctoral researcher at Microsoft Research NYC in the Machine Learning group.
 I obtained my Ph.D. in the Computer Science department at the University of Texas at Austin where I was fortunate to be advised by Adam Klivans.
 My dissertation was awarded UTCS’s Bert Kay Dissertation award, and my Ph.D. research was generously supported by the JP Morgan AI Fellowship and fellowships from UT Austin.
 During my PhD, I visited IAS at Princeton and the Simons Institute for the Theory of Computing at UC Berkeley (supported by the Simons-Berkeley Research Fellowship).
 Before that, I received my Bachelors degree from Indian Institute of Technology (IIT) Delhi.

 I am actively involved in service and outreach roles.
 Along with Nika Haghtalab and Ellen Vitercik, I co-founded Learning Theory Alliance (LeT‐All), a community building and mentorship initiative for the learning theory community.
-I am currently serving as the Office Hours co-chair for ICLR 2024, and co-treasurer for the Association for Computational Learning Theory.
-I am also co‐organizing the Special Year on Large Language Models from Fall 2024 - Spring 2025 at the Simons Institute for the Theory of Computing.
+I am currently serving as the Office Hours co-chair for ICLR 2024, co-treasurer for the Association for Computational Learning Theory, and on the steering committee for the Association for Algorithmic Learning Theory.
+I am currently visiting the Simons Institute for the Theory of Computing at UC Berkeley in the role of a co‐organizer for the Special Year on Large Language Models.

 Students: I currently advise Ezra Edelman (they/them).
 I am fortunate to also collaborate with several undergraduate, masters, and PhD students at UPenn who I do not directly advise.

-Teaching: Currently I am co-teaching CIS 5200: Machine Learning with Eric Wong.
-In Fall 2023, I taught a special topics course CIS 7000: Foundations of Modern Machine Learning: Theory and Empirics.
-In Spring 2023, I co-taught CIS 5200: Machine Learning with Eric.
+Teaching: In Spring 2023 and 2024, I co-taught CIS 5200: Machine Learning with Eric Wong.
+In Fall 2023, I taught a special topics course CIS 7000: Foundations of Modern Machine Learning: Theory and Empirics. .

 For prospective students who are interested in working with me: Please apply to the CIS PhD program and list me as a potential advisor.
 Unfortunately I will not be able to respond to individual emails from prospective PhD applicants at this time.
 If you are a current UPenn student looking to do an independent research project, send me an email with your CV, an overview of your research interests, and a brief description of 1-2 recent papers (not necessarily mine) you have read and enjoyed.
 I do not have any current opportunities for external students.

-I recently started a blog: Unproven Algorithms.
-Check it out!
+I started (and never updated) a blog: Unproven Algorithms.

 Download my resumé.